My 7 Day Leh and Ladakh Itinerary and Travel Tips

 Read More: I travel with the Lonely Planet India Guidebook which has a good section on Ladakh.
 Its really useful for practical info, maps, things to do, how to get around etc. Buy it before you go on Amazon to save money

 Have you been to Ladakh?
-What do you think of my Ladakh itinerary?
+What do you think of my Leh and Ladakh itinerary?
 Any more tips that you would add?

 Leave a comment below and help out other travellers 🙂